 Fortunately, there is something you can do if you suspect you or a loved one is suffering from OCD.
 The first is to talk to your doctor or a trusted professional to get an accurate diagnosis.
 Sometimes just having it recognized and acknowledged is empowering.
 The second is to seek treatment.
 You’re not alone in this, and getting support is essential.
 Find a mental health therapist or psychologist to talk to.
 There are well-researched, evidence-based treatment options for OCD that will help you or your loved one manage or reduce your symptoms.
 Two of the most common forms of therapy for OCD include cognitive behavioral therapy (CBT) and exposure therapy.
 Talking to your mental health provider about medication is another good option and may be used in combination with talk therapy.

 Don’t hesitate to get help.
 Remember you do not have to suffer in silence, and there is hope!
-To learn more about our OCD therapy at Simi Psychological Group, contact us at, (805) 842 -1994
+To learn more about our OCD therapy in the Thousand Oaks area, contact us at (805)842 -1994.